-Today, the U.S. standards system is defined by its use of online collaborative tools to support timeliness, relevancy, and compatibility of standards while maintaining adherence to our principles.
+Today, the U.S. standards system is defined by its use of online collaborative tools to support the timeliness, relevancy, and compatibility of standards while maintaining adherence to our principles.
 In the spirit of process improvement and in response to changing customer needs and evolving new technologies, all stakeholders in the U.S. standards system should continue to work together to build on these successes.
 Tactical initiatives include:

-- Standards developers should continue to improve the working processes for voluntary consensus standards development and use state-of-the-art tools to facilitate global participation. - Industry, government, and consumers should provide standards developers with feedback on their needs and how well standards developers are meeting those needs. - U.S. participants should encourage similar improvement in the processes and tools used in the organizations where they participate.
+- " Standards developers should continue to improve the working processes for voluntary consensus standards development and use state-of-the-art tools to facilitate global participation. - " Standards developers should continue to implement consistent processes to validate translated materials and facilitate expeditious global distribution of standards. - " Industry, government, and consumers should provide standards developers with feedback on their needs and how well standards developers are meeting those needs. - " U.S. participants should encourage similar improvement in the processes and tools used in the organizations where they participate. - " ANSI should provide a venue for educating standards professionals on tools for digital literacy.